QuickBooks Blog

 Tips for lowering the break-even point

-When analyzing your break-even point, not only do you want to see that your business is breaking even, you’re looking to make sure your business is profitable as well.
+When analyzing your break-even point, not only do you want to see that your business is breaking even, but you’re also looking to measure your business’s profitability.
 Here are a few ways to lower your break-even point and increase your profit margin.

 Increase product prices